tofergregg/baby-feeding/README.md

 # IFTTT Google Assistant and Web Hooks integration for baby feeding

+This set of scripts is used to log and report on feeding times for a baby using your Google Home.
+Whenever you feed your baby (we will use the name *Celeste* below), you say *I just fed Celeste* and the time is logged.
+When you want to find out the last feeding time, you say *What time was Celeste's last feeding?* and your Google Home tells you.

 To setup on a Raspberry Pi located on the same network as your Google Home:

 1. Put the following files into an accessible `cgi-bin` directory.
 The python and `.sh` files should have executable permissions: